Panga, Saare County

 Panga is a village in Saaremaa Parish, Saare County, in western Estonia.

 Geography

-On the coast close to the village is Panga Cliff.
+Panga Cliff is located on the coast close to the village.

 Name

 Panga was attested in historical sources as Pancker orth (probably referring to the cliff) in 1554, and as Pancke and Pank in 1645.
 The name of the village comes from the common noun pank (genitive panga) 'steep rocky coast, bluff, cliff', which is borrowed from Swedish bank 'slope; ridge' or Low German bank 'slope, sandy ridge', probably also influenced by Estonian Swedish baŋk 'rampart on the ground or beach, hardened soil'.

 History

 Before the administrative reform of 2017, the village was in Mustjala Parish.